Stapes.js

 TodoMVC.

-API: Creation methods
+Creation methods

 These methods aid in the creation and extension of classes, or